Lowell Milken: Biography

 Lowell Milken headshot 2022

 Determined to expand the focus beyond recognizing excellence among the few, Lowell determined to create a system to generate excellence among the many.
 A system to attract, develop, retain and motivate the best talent to the teaching profession.
-In 1999, he introduced the TAP System for Teacher and Student Advancement—a comprehensive approach offering educators powerful opportunities for career advancement, professional growth and competitive compensation.
+In 1999, he introduced the TAP System for Teacher and Student Advancementa proven comprehensive approach offering educators powerful opportunities for career advancement, professional growth and competitive compensation.

-In 1990, Lowell created the Milken Archive of Jewish Music: The American Experience to explore the vast panorama of sacred and secular works reflecting 360 years of Jewish life in America.
+In 1990, Lowell created the Milken Archive of Jewish Music: The American Experience to explore the vast panorama of sacred and secular works reflecting 350 years of Jewish life in America.
 This historic, award-winning recording project has grown to encompass 600 newly recorded works—500 of them world-premiere recordings—and more than 800 hours of oral history videos.
 The Milken Archive's "virtual museum" website makes this content accessible to people of all faiths and cultures.

-The Milken Archive's mission to preserve, disseminate and create works of the American Jewish experience is now amplified through the Lowell Milken Center for Music of American Jewish Experience at the UCLA Herb Alpert School of Music.
+The Milken Archive's mission to preserve, disseminate and create works of the American Jewish experience is amplified through the Lowell Milken Center for Music of American Jewish Experience at the UCLA Herb Alpert School of Music.
 As North America’s first permanent academic home for the study of Jewish American music, UCLA MAJE fosters artistic creativity, scholarship, performance and other cultural expression to advance and advocate for the field of American Jewish music in order to engage and educate the community.

 Another transformative educational organization—the Lowell Milken Center for Unsung Heroes (LMC)—discovers, develops and communicates the stories of Unsung Heroes who have made a profound and positive difference on the course of history.
 Through student-driven project-based learning, students and entire communities learn that each of us has the responsibility and the power to take actions that "repair the world" by improving the lives of others.
 LMC has reached over 3,000,000 students worldwide through its online projects, educator resources and student competitions.
 The Fort Scott headquarters has welcomed visitors from all 50 states and around the world.
-The Hall of Unsung Heroes opened in 2016 at LMC’s Fort Scott, Kansas, headquarters, as a state-of-the-art museum and hub of research and discovery.

 The Lowell Milken Institute for Business Law and Policy at UCLA School of Law extends greater opportunities to UCLA law students, faculty, young law practitioners and alumni.
 Building on UCLA School of Law's already outstanding programs, the Lowell Milken Institute (LMI) provides expanded studies in business law and policy, clinical experience and additional research opportunities for faculty, along with faculty fellowships, student scholarships, awards and business law conferences.
 The Lowell Milken Institute-Sandler Prize for New Entrepreneurs is a business plan competition offering a substantial financial prize to propel the winning business plan forward.
 The knowledge, skills and experience gained through LMI prepare students to assume leadership roles not only in the practice of law, but also in business, government and philanthropy.
-LMI recently launched a focused Program on Philanthropy and Nonprofits.
+The Lowell Milken Center for Philanthropy and Nonprofits (LMPN) serves as a central hub for education, thought leadership and scholarship at a time when the generational wealth shift is transforming philanthropy and giving.

 Recognition for Lowell's achievements in education includes awards from such organizations as the National Association of State Boards of Education, Horace Mann League, National Association of Secondary School Principals, Jewish Theological Seminary, Kappa Delta Pi international honor society in the field of education, and UCLA School of Law Alumnus of the Year for Public Service.
 Chapman University and Hebrew Union College have each presented Lowell with an honorary Doctor of Humane Letters.
 The Education Commission of the States recognized Lowell with the James Bryant Conant Award, its highest honor for significant improvements by an individual to American education.